larryhastings/appeal/README.md

 app.main()
 ```

-Behind the scenes, this uses a `CommandMethodPreparer` object,
+Behind the scenes, this uses a `CommandMethodPreparer` object
-which you can use directly by calling `Appeal.command_method()`.
-First, you decorate the method calls of your class with this object.
-You then call the `bind` method on that object to pass in the
+to handle late-binding the method to the object.
+Since
-instance of that class you want to bind those methods to--though
-`app_class()` takes care of that for you.  `bind()`
-returns a callable you pass in to `Appeal.preparer`, which
-binds the method to that instance before Appeal calls it.
+`Appeal.app_class()` is a little inflexible, you may want
+to use these objects directly.
+You can create one manually

-Here's an example using `Appeal.command_method()` directly:
+by calling `Appeal.command_method()`.
+Here's an example showing
+how to use one:

 ```Python
 import appeal